lidofinance/dc4bc/README.md

+# dc4bc: distributed custody for the beacon chain

+The goal of ths project is to make a simple, secure framework to generate and use threshold signatures for infrequent financial transactions over Ethereum 2.0 Beacon Chain (BLS on BLS12-381 curve). dc4bc only deals with key generation and the signature process with all the user-side logic offloaded to applications using dc4bc as a service or an API.

+For a better key management, we presume that, when used in production, private encryption keys and threshold siganture related secrets reside in an airgapped machine or an HSM.
+For a better auditablity and testability, network protocol logic is implemented as a set of finite state machines that change state deterministically in response to a a stream of outside events.

+The main and, for now, only network communication primitive we use is a shared bulletin board in form of an authetnicated append-only log.
+Different implementations of that log could be a shared file (for local development or testing), a trusted network service (e.g. Amazon S3 bucket), a federated blockchain between protocol participants or a public blockchain.

+## Moving parts

+### Participants
+N participants, having a hot (connected to the network) node and a cold (airgapped) node.
+Participants all have two pair of keys: auth keys and encryption keys.
+PubAuthKey_i, PrivAuthKey_i, PubEncKey_i, PrivEncKey_i respectively Participant_i.
+Each participant also have a secret seed used to generate DKG messages.

+Auth keys are stored on the hot node, encryption keys and a seed are stored on a cold node.

+### Conference call

+It's presumed participants can use a separate secure communication channel (let's call it Conference Call) to establish initial parameters: the set of participants, their identities and public authentification keys, the nature and connection parameters of a bulletin board and so on.

+### Bulletin Board

+The core communication/storage primitive for dc4bc is a bulletin board - a simple authenticated append-only log that can be accesed by all the participants and allows posting authentificated messages and polling for posted messages.
+We need BB to have two functions:
+- post(message, signature)
+- getMessages(offset = 0)
+  - returns a list of all messages posted after the first <offset> one

+This allows us to establish communication primitives:

+- broadcast(message) by Participant_i:
+    post(message, signature(message, PrivAuthKey_i))
+- private_message(message, Participant_j):
+    encrypted_message = { "to" : Participant_j, "message": encrypt(message, PubEncKey_j)}
+    broadcast(encrypted_message)

+Bulletin board can be constructed using a trusted centralized service a-la github/amazon, using public blockchain, or using a consensus between participants to establish a private blockchain.
+Anyway, it should be abstracted away in the client and signer both and easily switchable.

+Bulletin board is only available on a hot node.

+### Secure Channel

+There is a secure comminication channel between a hot node and a cold node between each participant.
+We expect it to be a dead simple QR-code based asynchronous messaging protocol, but it can be something more complicated eventually, e.g. USB connection to the HSM.
+It's got two primitive functions:
+- h2c_message(message) - send a message from hot node to cold node, returns message hash
+- await_c2h_reply(hash(message)) - wait for reply from cold node

+## DKG Process

+1. Using a Conference Call, participants establish: the set of participants, public keys for authentfication and encryption, the nature and connection parameters of a bulletin board, step timeouts, threshold number.
+2. Any participant broadcasts a DKG Startup Message, that contains the set of participants, and public keys for authentfication and encryption.
+Hash of that message later is used as a unique id of a DKG (used in messages to differentiate between multiple parallel DKGs if needed).
+3. All participants broadcast their agreement to participate in this particular DKG within the agreed upon step timeout.
+4. When all participants agree, every participant asks a cold node to publish a commit:
+   1. message_hash = h2c_message(<start DKG with DKG_hash xxx, number of participants X, threshold Y>)
+   2. broadcast(await_c2h_reply(message_hash))
+5. When all participants publish a commit, every participant:
+   1. h2c_message(<all commits>)
+   2. message_hash = h2c_message(<send deals>)
+   3. deals = await_c2h_reply(message_hash)
+   4. for participant in participants:
+      1. direct_message(participant, deal[participant])
+6. When a pariticipant has recieved all the deals:
+   1. They reconstruct the public key from the deals and broadcast it
+7. If everyone broadcasts the same reconstructed public key, DKG completed successfully

+If at any point something goes wrong (timeout reached, the deal is invalid, public key is not recinstucted equally, some of participants complain using a Conference Call) the DKG is aborted.

+## Signature process
+1. Any paricipant broadcast a message to sign upon.
+2. All other participants signal their willingness to sign by broadcasting agreemen to sign that message.
+3. When enough (>= threshold) participants broadcasted an agreement, every participant:
+   1. message_hash = h2c_message(<send a partial signature for message "message" for threshold public key "key">)
+   2. broadcast(await_c2h_reply(message_hash))
+4. When enough (>= threshold) participants broadcasted a partial signature, threshold signature is reconstructed.
+5. Someone broadcasts a partial signature.

+If not enough participants signal their willingness to sign within a timeout or signal their rejection to sign, signature process is aborted.

+We organize logic in the hot node as a set of simple state machines that change state only by external trigger, such as CLI command, message from cold node, or a new message on Bulletin Board.
+That way it can be easily tested and audited.

 ### Overview

 Participants start with a pair of communication keys and aim to collectively produce a threshold BLS key pair.
 The three main components of the process are: